romeerez/orchid-orm/docs/src/guide/transactions.md

 await db.$transaction(async () => {
   await db.table.forUpdate();

-  // Can specify columns for the lock (FOR NO KEY UPDATE OF column list) await db.table.forNoKeyUpdate(['someColumn', 'otherColumn']);
+  // Can specify tables for the lock (FOR NO KEY UPDATE OF table list) await db.table.forNoKeyUpdate(['someTable', 'otherTable']);
 });
 ```